surfer19/react-patients/README.md

 - `react-chartjs-2` (Wrapper around chartjs)
 - `moment` for Date&time parsing

+## Test data
+You can use `DoctorID = 2588ac7f57fd9b49` to access application after login screen

 ## Future improvements
 - Add more tests
 - Split some chunks of code to separate components